galantelab/sandy/features.markdown

 ### Reproducibility in transcriptome

-in the same way as the examples above for genome, you can test the reproductivity with:
+in the same way as the examples above for genome, you can test the reproducibility with:

 {% highlight shell_session %}
 $ sandy transcriptome \